Chronicles from Home

 our country.)
 Engaging in some passive resistance, I didn't answer

 immediately.
 I let it play a little longer.
-I am glad nobody from the UN
+I am glad nobody from

 was there because I would now be the subject of a new nasty UN resolution.